dftbplus/recipes/docs/linresp/naturalorbitals.rst

 .. highlight:: none

 ***********************************************
 Visualization of natural orbitals with waveplot
 ***********************************************

+[Input: `recipes/linresp/natural-orbitals`]

 The majority of excited states are not well described by the transition of an electron from a single Kohn-Sham orbital to another